GiorgosTzimas/Mental-Health-Disorder-Classification/README.md

 ## Practical Implications

+- Model choice has a direct impact on performance and interpretability
-- NLP models can support early detection of mental health signals from text
+- Simpler models can be effective but may miss complex patterns in text
-- Transformer models are better suited for complex, context-dependent tasks
+- Transformer-based models are better suited for capturing context in NLP tasks
-- LLMs provide a flexible alternative when training is not feasible
+- LLMs can be used when flexibility is needed, especially with limited training data
+- Handling class imbalance and text preprocessing decisions significantly affect results
-- Model choice should balance performance, cost, and deployment constraints
+- There is a trade-off between model complexity, computational cost, and deployment feasibility
+-

+## Impact and Implications

+This type of NLP approach can be applied in domains where large volumes of text need to be analyzed and categorized.

+Potential applications include:

+- Supporting early detection systems that highlight potentially high-risk content for human review
+- Assisting professionals in organizing and prioritizing large-scale text data
+- Monitoring user-generated content to identify patterns related to mental well-being
+- Improving conversational systems in sensitive contexts

+This project highlights that:

+- Model performance depends heavily on data representation and task design
+- Real-world systems require balancing accuracy, interpretability, and cost
+- Human oversight remains important when applying such models in sensitive domains

 ## Tools Used